-Who to contact: If you work for a large company, you can most likely contact your 401(k) provider directly.
-For example, contact Fidelity, Vanguard or whatever website you use to manage your account (alternatively, call whoever prints your 401(k) statements).
-If you work for a smaller company, you may need to contact the human resources “department,” which might just be the person who hired you.
+If you work for a large company, you can most likely contact your 401(k) provider directly.
+For example, contact Fidelity, Vanguard, or whatever website you use to manage your account.
+Alternatively, call whoever prints your 401(k) statements.
+If you work for a small company, you may need to contact the human resources “department,” which might just be the person who hired you.
 Either way, you eventually need one of the following:

 - A distribution request form, or

 - A phone number for providing your instructions, or

 - A website that can take instructions